openturns/openturns/python/doc/usecases/use_case_ishigami.rst

 References
 ----------

 * Ishigami, T., & Homma, T. (1990, December).
 An importance quantification technique in uncertainty analysis for computer models.
 In Uncertainty Modeling and Analysis, 1990.
 Proceedings., First International Symposium on (pp. 398-403).
 IEEE.

 * Sobol', I. M., & Levitan, Y. L. (1999).
 On the use of variance reducing multipliers in Monte Carlo computations of a global sensitivity index.
 Computer Physics Communications, 117(1), 52-61.

 * Saltelli, A., Chan, K., & Scott, E. M. (Eds.).
 (2000).
 Sensitivity analysis (Vol. 134).
 New York: Wiley.

 * Crestaux, T., Martinez, J.-M., Le Maitre, O., & Lafitte, O. (2007).
 Polynomial chaos expansion for uncertainties quantification and sensitivity analysis.
 SAMO 2007, http://samo2007.chem.elte.hu/lectures/Crestaux.pdf.

 Load the use case
 -----------------

-We can load this classical model from the use cases module as follows :
+We can load this model from the use cases module as follows :

 .. code-block:: python